neftjs/neft/file/funcs.coffee.md

 *View* globalObject.view
 ------------------------

-Global attribute which references to the current *XML* element `view` unit.
+Global attribute which references to the current *XML* element `view` fragment.

 This is *low-level API*.